awan-10/DeepSpeed/docs/_tutorials/onebit-adam.md

 | **cuda_aware**                    | True     |
 Table 1.
 Fine-tuning configuration

-Notice that for 1-bit Adam, the *freeze_step* controls number of the optimizer step for running the original uncompressed Adam, and after that, the training will be using 1-bit compression for communication. *cuda_aware* (default as True) is a flag to control whether to [xxx].

-### Training
-For more details about loading checkpoint, arguement parsing, initialization, forward pass, backward pass, weight update and evaluation,please refer to the [BingBertSQuAD Fine-tuning](/tutorials/bert-finetuning/) tutorial.

-### Fine-tuning Results
+### Results for BingBertSQuAD Fine-tuning

-The table summarizing the results are given below.
-In all cases (unless otherwise noted), the total batch size is set to 96 and training is conducted on 32 GPUs for 2 epochs on a DGX-2 node.
+The results are summarized in the table below.
+The total batch size is set to 96 and training is conducted on 32 GPUs for 2 epochs.
 A set of parameters (seeds and learning rates) were tried and the best ones were selected.
-All learning rates were 3e-5.
-The checkpoints used for each case are linked in the table below.
+We fixed the learning rate to 3e-5.

 | Case        | Model                                 | Precision | EM    | F1    |
 | ----------- | ------------------------------------- | --------- | ----- | ----- |
 | HuggingFace | [Bert-large-uncased-whole-word-masking](https://s3.amazonaws.com/models.huggingface.co/bert/bert-large-uncased-whole-word-masking-pytorch_model.bin) | FP16      | 87.26 | 93.32 |

+### Note
+For more details about loading checkpoint, arguement parsing, initialization, forward pass, backward pass, weight update and evaluation, please refer to the [BingBertSQuAD Fine-tuning](/tutorials/bert-finetuning/) tutorial.

-##1-bit Adam for BERT Pre-training
+## 1-bit Adam for BERT Pre-training
 ### Pre-requisites
 Please refer to [BERT Pre-training](/tutorials/bert-pretraining/) for more details about data downloading and pre-processing.